How to Master Downpicking

 Graze the pick against the string with minimum resistance.
 Avoid tilting the pick upwards or downwards and lock your picking hand’s thumb rather than flexing it for more control over your playing.

 Oh, and thick, pointed picks are a must when it comes to downpicking.
 So put that Hercoflex away!
 A Tortex of .88 mm and upwards is your friend in this instance.

 The more distance you create between your right hand and the guitar strings, the harder you’re making it for yourself when downpicking.
 To avoid this, make sure you have only a few millimeters of the pick sticking out from your hand – ideally as little as possible.

-Also remember that you need to keep things tight and controlled and should be picking from the wrist rather than the hand or forearm.
+Also, remember that you need to keep things tight and controlled and should be picking from the wrist rather than the hand or forearm.
 You don’t need much distance, the motion should be very slight, and you don’t want your picking hand to be drifting away from the string.

-Same thing goes for your fretting hand, as it happens.
+The same thing goes for your fretting hand, as it happens.
 Keep them hovering over their fretboard positions at all times and don’t let them jump away from the string during those bottom E string chugs – you’re just making more work for yourself.